Covid-19 coronavirus: Brief escape from Auckland managed isolation hotel

 The man allegedly failed to stop, and was chased for a short distance and apprehended.

-The traveller had arrived from Brisbane yesterday and has not yet received his Covid-19 testing yet.
+The traveller had arrived from Brisbane yesterday and has not yet received his Covid-19 testing.

 His three-day test is scheduled for Saturday.